 The Chief Scout’s Silver Award can be worn on the Scout Uniform once they move onto Scouts.

 This helps ease the transfer of a Cub Scout to the Scout Troop.
-It also allows the Cub Scout to be invested into the Troop immediately, recognising that they are already Members of the Scout Movement.
+It also allows the Cub to be invested into the Pack immediately, recognising that they are already Members of the Scout Movement.

 If you (or your Cub) want to know more, there are a range of publications on offer.
 We hold a copy of each in the Scout Hut – ask one of the Leaders if you’d like a look.
 None of these are required purchases.